 - 12. In accordance with paragraph 15 of the Code a member with a relevant interest is free to take part in the public business of the House subject to: - the rules on financial inducements and parliamentary influence (paragraph 8 of the Code); - the rule on paid advocacy (paragraph 14 of the Code); - the rules on the registration and declaration of interests (paragraphs 10-12 of the Code); and - the resolution of any conflict between personal and public interest in favour of the public interest (paragraph 7 of the Code). - 13.
 More generally, a member who is unsure whether or not to participate in parliamentary proceedings in relation to which he or she has relevant interests should consider the following factors: - the nature of the proceeding itself.
 There would, for instance, be more latitude in the case of a general debate than in proposing or voting on an amendment to legislation.
-Members with financial interests that are relevant to private legislation should exercise particular caution, and seek advice before deciding to participate in proceedings on that legislation. - the nature of the member's intended contribution.
-A speech urging Government investment in a sector in which the member had a financial interest might be open to misconstruction, whereas a speech canvassing issues of more general interest would not. - 14.
-Members may consult the Registrar on these matters, but as paragraph 25 of the Code makes clear, "the final responsibility for deciding whether or not to participate in proceedings to which that interest is relevant rests with the member concerned."
+Members with financial interests that are relevant to private legislation should exercise particular caution, and seek advice before deciding to participate in proceedings on that legislation.2 - the nature of the member's intended contribution.
+A speech urging Government investment in a sector in which the member had a financial interest might be open to misconstruction, whereas a speech canvassing issues of more general interest would not.

-A member with an interest in the outcome of a private bill may not serve on the committee on the bill (Private Business Standing Order No 96).
+A member with an interest in the outcome of a private bill may not serve on the committee on the bill (Private Business Standing Order 96).